When tragedy strikes, a cold case suddenly turns hot—and deadly.

 The lead paramedic looked to Sam and Celia.
 “Has he had any recent health issues?”

 “Nothing other than the paralysis and a persistent urinary tract infection.”
-Celia dabbed at tears with a tissue.
-“He’s been on antibiotic for that.”
+Celia dabbed at her tears with a tissue.
+“He’s been on antibiotics for that.”

 “Has he ever been unresponsive like this?”